 Skellig Landing Boat Tour Cost and Payment

 Traditionally, an email exchange between you and the boat owner would have been sufficient to secure your place.
 That still is the case for some of the operators but, increasingly, because of the huge demand, booking systems which accept credit cards are being used to secure your place.
 This is so that boat owners are covered if passengers who have booked fail to show up and leave them with empty seats.
 In general, though, it is still advisable to bring enough cash with you on the morning of your trip to cover the cost of the tour in case the operator is simply holding your credit card details rather than charging them.
 Some operators prefer to be paid in cash.
 You also need to be aware that there are no ATMs in Portmagee so make a withdrawal in Cahirciveen if you need to.
 A quick email to your boat operator will clarify this.

-The price for most boats is expected to be 85 euros per person this year.
-But, as mentioned, some boats may be considering 100 euros per person.
+The price for most boats is expected to be 120 euros per person this year.
+But, as mentioned, some boats are charging as high as 150 euros per person.

 Landing Tour Cancellations

 Plans change and you can generally cancel your landing tour up to 3 days before the trip without penalty.
 It’s important to let the operator know well in advance so that they can free up the spaces for other people trying to get to the island.
 Refund policies vary but, in general, factor in at last 3 days ahead but verify this with the Skellig Boat owner you booked with.

 As mentioned previously, this works both ways.
 Skellig boat captains will cancel the landing trip if the conditions are deemed to be too unsafe for landing.
 You should expect a full refund in this instance.